j-holub/Node-MPV/readme.md

 ## MPV Player 0.18.1

-MPV Player version **0.18.1** has some issues that the player crashes sometimes, when sending it commands through the *ipc socket*.
+MPV Player version **0.18.1** has some issues that the player crashes sometimes, when sending commands through the *ipc socket*.
 If you're using version **0.18.0** try to use a newer (or older) version.

 To check your version number enter the following in your command shell

 ```